terraref/workflow-pilot/README.md

   -o /output -k <clowder key>
 ```

+This will produce two geotiffs in the `output` heirarchy.

 `fieldmosaic.py` take the base directory (i.e., level above "sites") and date as input and produces the Level_1/fullfield heirarchy under the specified output directory:
 ```
 docker run -v /data/terraref:/data/terraref \